Safest Places in Virginia (2026): Price Bands & Approval

 Want to compare safety across states?
 Check out Safest Places to Live in Georgia or Florida.

-Pros and Cons of Living in Virginia
+What Are the Pros and Cons of Living in Virginia in 2025?

-Living in Virginia comes with strong pros—and a few cons.
+Living in Virginia comes with strong pros - and a few cons.

 Here's what to weigh before relocating: